guangshin/dadi-learning-studio/PRD.md

     - Desktop Order: Top (Get in Touch), Left column (Book a Trial Class, General Enquiries, Our Locations), Right column (Send us a Message)
   - Added proper spacing to hero section to prevent header overlap
   - Fixed Google Maps integration:
-    - Completely reworked the map embed implementation to use proper iframe embed URLs
+    - Completely reworked the map embed implementation to use CMS-provided iframe HTML
-    - Added Google Maps API key for reliable embedding with the proper format
+    - Updated the Location interface to include the iframe field from CMS Branches model
+    - Added fallback iframe content when CMS data is unavailable
-    - Implemented more robust error handling with visual fallbacks
+    - Implemented robust error handling with visual fallbacks
     - Improved "Open in Google Maps" link to extract coordinates from embed URL when available
     - Added multiple fallback options for map links to ensure they always work
   - Fixed form styling by explicitly setting white background for input fields with both className and inline styles